tripledoublev/CV/fe.md

 - Adobe, Microsoft and Google suite

 ### Previous positions
+ - 2021 - 2022 Web Specialist and Multimedia Coordinator with the Digital Initiatives at the McGill University Library
  - 2019 - 2020 Production & Operations Manager at Fablab inc, a 3d printing start-up
  - 2012 - 2018 Project manager for Reforestation projects with multiple Canadian Silviculture companies